Tutorial

 source <(cardano-cli --bash-completion-script cardano-cli)

-we first generate Cardano key pairs and addresses to
+First, generate Cardano key pairs and addresses for both participants to identify the hydra-node

 - Alice